btabibian/btabibian.github.io/notebooks/learnpython/_posts/2015-04-15-lecture-2-numpy.md

     ---------------------------------------------------------------------------

     ValueError                                Traceback (most recent call last)

     <ipython-input-12-a09d72434238> in <module>()
     ----> 1 M[0,0] = "hello"

-    ValueError: invalid literal for int() with base 10: 'hello'
+    ValueError: invalid literal for long() with base 10: 'hello'

 If we want, we can explicitly define the type of the array data when we create it, using the `dtype` keyword argument: